daniel-fv/daniel-fv.github.io/_pages/about.md

 - Python
 - C#

-I'm proud of my certifications, not because I got them but because it took dedication, patience, discipline and it paid off with an end result.
+I'm proud of my certifications, not because I got them but because I loved the journey and they challenged me.
+Took a lot of dedication, commitment and patience.

 <div style="text-align: center">